zydou/arti/crates/tor-rtcompat/README.md

 ## Advanced usage: implementing runtimes yourself

-You might want to implement some of the traits above (especially [`TcpProvider`] and [`TlsProvider`]) if you're embedding Arti, and want more control over the resources it uses.
+You might want to implement some of the traits above (especially [`NetStreamProvider`] and [`TlsProvider`]) if you're embedding Arti, and want more control over the resources it uses.
 For example, you might want to perform actions when TCP connections open and close, replace the TLS stack with your own, or proxy TCP connections over your own custom transport.